Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: Two smooth classes

-The following fact is a well-known observation of Hrushovski; see~\cite[Ch.\ 1, Lemma~1.1.1]{Evans.etal:97} where it is proved in the language of permutation groups.
+Thus $\beta(g) g^{-1}\in Z(G)$ as required.
+(The converse implication also holds.) \end{proof} The following fact is a well-known observation of Hrushovski; see~\cite[Ch.\ 1, Lemma~1.1.1]{Evans.etal:97} where it is proved in the language of permutation groups.
 In the subsequent remark we use the proof to show that the hypothesis that both $M$ and $N$ have no algebraicity is necessary in~\ref{Rubin_hammer}. \begin{fact} Let $M$ be a countable $\aleph_0$-categorical structure.
 There is a countable $\aleph_0$-categorical structure $N$ such that $M$ and $N$ are bi-interpretable, and $N$ has only one $1$-orbit. \end{fact}

 \begin{proof} Let $0 < n < \omega$ be the number of $1$-orbits of $M$.
 We may replace $M$ by the canonical structure for $\Aut(M)$, by naming its $n$-orbits with predicates of arity $n$.
 In particular, let $P_1, ..., P_n$ be the predicates naming the $1$-orbits.
 Let